herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 grade will be rounded up if the decimal value is 0.5 or greater; otherwise, it will be rounded down.

+#### Incompletes

+Incompletes will be assigned only in cases of serious emergency (e.g. medical or family).
+The instructor retains the right to ask for evidence of the emergency upon request.
+If granted an incomplete, you and the instructor will set a mutually agreed-upon final due date by which all outstanding work must be completed.

+<div style="page-break-before: always;"></div>

 #### Class Preparation and Scheduling

 * Class runs from **6 PM Eastern Time on Monday** to the following Sunday.